Close

 Age

-The younger you are when buying a term policy, the lower your premiums will be.
-Younger individuals are considered healthier and have a longer life expectancy, making them less risky to insure.
+The younger one purchases the term policy, the less they have to pay in premiums.
+The younger individuals are considered healthier and have, in addition, a longer life expectancy; hence, they are less risky to insure.

 Arrow